 - Florentin Guest House – small but cozy rooms perfect for limited budgets

-- Book an AirBnB.
-Use this option if you want to rent your own place instead of staying at a hotel.
+- Book an AirBnB (sign up here to get $45 off your first stay) – Use this option if you want to rent your own place instead of staying at a hotel.
 This is a great option to save money – not only because your accommodation will be more affordable but also because you can save on meals.
 Eating out can be quite expensive in Tel Aviv so having a kitchen and a fridge and being able to cook at home can help you stay on budget.